-Cat fleas (C. felis) will cause painful bites, suck blood to induce anemia, transfer pathogens, and produce allergic reactions on humans.
+Cat fleas (C. felis) will cause painful bites, suck blood to induce anemia, transfer pathogens, and produce allergic reactions in humans.

 Further, adult cat flea will need a meal of fresh blood to reproduce.
 The adult cat fleas, unlike various other fleas, will remain totally on their host – either cats or dogs.
 So, how long do fleas live on humans?

 Answer Summary: Fleas will spend an average of 7.3 minutes (for females) and 4.3 minutes (for males) on humans before jumping off.
-In normal settings (outside of the library) fleas can’t survive or breed on human blood and will thus jump off onto cats and dogs.
+In standard settings (outside of the library), fleas can’t survive or breed on human blood and thus jump off onto cats and dogs.
+See the below flea killers.

 In natural settings (outside of the laboratory), cat fleas will bite human beings.
 Cat fleas will humans about 2-3 times and spend an average of 7.3 minutes (for female fleas) and 4.3 minutes (for male fleas).